 A multi-link multi-radio (MLMR) non-AP MLD should accept a mapping initiated by its associated AP MLD.

 When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated mapping by sending an individually addressed TID-to-Link Mapping Teardown frame.
 After teardown, the MLDs shall operate in default mapping mode (see 35.3.6.1.2 (Default mapping mode)).

+If a MLD has successfully negotiated the TID-to-link mapping with a peer MLD, both the MLD and the peer MLD should update an uplink and downlink mapping information for the negotiated TIDs into dot11TIDtoLinkMappingTable as soon as practical in the implementation and shall update the dot11TIDtoLinkMappingTable within <TBD> interval.
+The existing uplink and downlink mapping information of other TIDs are not changed.

 When a non-AP MLD has successfully negotiated with an AP MLD the UL TID-to-link mapping in which the bit position i of the TID Bitmap subfield in UL TID-to-Link Mapping Info field in the TID-to-Link Mapping element is set to 1 and the bit position j of the Link Bitmap subfield in UL TID-to-Link Mapping Info field in the TID-to-Link Mapping element is set to 0, the non-AP MLD shall not transmit a PPDU containing a frame with TID i on the link associated with the link ID j.